SUSE/machinery/manual/docs/machinery-inspect-docker.1.md

   * `--extract-changed-managed-files` (optional):
     Extract changed managed files from inspected image.

+  * `--extract-metadata` (optional):
+    Extract metadata of unmanaged files even if the files itself are not extracted.

   * `--skip-files` (optional):
     Do not consider given files or directories during inspection.
 Either provide one file or directory name or a list of names separated by commas.
 You can